Yet despite recent interest rate rises, high inflation continues to create economic uncertainty.

 If you put £1,000 in an easy-access savings account today paying 4% interest, you’ll earn £1,040 interest over the same period.
 So, you'd effectively lose £20.

 Interest rates are set by the Bank of England (BoE) to help steady the economy and control inflation.
-2023 has seen interest rates go up, as the BoE tries to bring inflation back down to a target of 2%.
+When interest rates go up, the BoE tries to bring inflation back down to a target of 2%.

 While this may have a positive effect on your savings, it also means the cost of borrowing on credit cards, loans or mortgages may go up.
 It’s a delicate balancing act to keep the economy growing and inflation under control.